mousepawmedia/devdocs/network/source/guides/taskfinder.rst

 varying difficulty, dependencies, and requirements, but any of them may be picked up and worked on by anyone at any time.

-..
-NOTE:: Help Wanted does not include "Low-Hanging Fruit"
+..  note:: Help Wanted does not include "Low-Hanging Fruit"
     (see :ref:`gtaskfinder_lhf`).

 The Task Finder displays the ten highest priority ``Help Wanted`` tasks.
 You can